Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 A few hours before deadline, I submitted these changes but they didn't seem to rank any better, they were around 60 ranks behind the previous submission.
 Maybe that's because of TrueSkill, who knows?
-I resubmitted the previous submission again and it didn't rank as well as before, but I went with it anyway and finally ended up at rank 216/1'984.
+I resubmitted the previous submission again and it didn't rank as well as before, but I went with it anyway and finally ended up at rank 216/1'984 (top 11%).

 ## Wrapping It Up